Lisp-Stat/documentation/content/en/docs/Tutorials/basics.md

 `dribble` only records text that is typed, not plots.
 However, you can use the buttons displayed on a plot to save in SVG or PNG format.
-The original HTML plots are saved in your operating system's cache directory and can be viewed again until the cache is cleared during a system reboot.
+The original HTML plots are saved in your operating system's `TEMP` directory and can be viewed again until the directory is cleared during a system reboot.

+#### Saving Variables
 Variables you define in LISP-STAT only exist for the duration of the current session.
 If you quit from LISP-STAT your data will be lost.
 To preserve your data you can use the `savevar` function.
-This function allows you to save one or more variables into a file.
+This function allows you to save one a variable into a file.
 Again a new file is created and any existing file by the same name is destroyed.
-To save the variable `precipitation` in a file called `precipitation.lisp` type
+To save the variable `precipitation` in a file called `precipitation` type

 ```lisp
 (savevar 'precipitation "precipitation")
 ```

-Do not add the `.lisp` suffix yourself; `savevar` will supply it.
+Do not add the `.lisp` suffix yourself; `save` will supply it.
 To save the two variables `precipitation` and `purchases` in the file `examples.lisp` type [^11].